jankapunkt/meteor-autoform-hint/README.md

 # meteor-autoform-hint
-Add hints to your quickForms using SimpleSchema.
+Add hints to your quickForms, defined via  SimpleSchema.

+Compatible with bootstrap3 and bootstrap4.

 ## Installation